 4. Start the program by selecting green “Play” button on the teach pendant

-The following steps allow creating or modifying robot tools (TCP, also known as $BASE in KUKA KRC robot programming):
+The following steps allow you to create or modify robot tools (TCP) from your robot controller, also known as $TOOL in KUKA KRC robot programming):

 1. Select MENU➔Start-up➔Calibrate➔Tool

 2. Select a tool and edit or retrieve the X,Y,Z position of the TCP.